Augmented Meditation: HRV Training

 I am writing this at the end of the year, looking back in order to distill what has been most impactful in improving my quality of life in 2016.

 The tool/practice I have been most enthusiastic about is Heart Rate Variability (HRV) Training.
-It has helped me to be more relaxed in stressful situations.
+It has helped me to be more relaxed in stressful situations and much more aware of my body in general.

 At the Technische Universität in Vienna, a few minutes before giving a presentation.